Potato Latkes (Skillet-Oven Method, Less Smell!)

 Well, they both taste the same and the texture is similar too.
 As I said, the skillet-oven method starts with a two-minute fry, so I cheated a bit.
 It was definitely less smelly, but the process takes longer.

-I guess it’s a trade off – smellier vs faster.
+I guess it’s a trade off – smellier vs less time.
 You choose.
 I included the fry method in the recipe notes if you prefer to go that way.

 The other day, my friend Judi said she knew someone who made the latkes outside in an electric skillet to avoid the smell in her kitchen.
 Clever!